magento/devdocs/guides/v2.0/javascript-dev-guide/widgets/widget_gallery.md

 {% endhighlight %}

-This method returns JS object that contains api functions.
+This method returns JS object that contains API functions.

 <p class="q">api functions? wording</p>

-To ensure that gallery is fully formed, wrap your code with event handler function and add it to the `gallery:loaded` event:
+To ensure that the gallery is fully formed, wrap your code with event handler function and add it to the `gallery:loaded` event:

 <p class="q">`gallery:loaded` or `gallery:uploaded`?</p>